BryllieBrinkley/xylophoneApp/README.md

 # xylophoneApp

 Here is a beautiful xylophone application developed with Swift programming language and AVFoundation framework.
 Throughout the development of this app, I gained a deeper understanding of Swift functions, including how to create functions with inputs and group functionality together.
 I also learned how to link multiple UI elements to a single IBAction to enable sound playing functionality whenever the user taps any button on the xylophone.
 Additionally, I delved into implementing distinct sounds for each button using function inputs.
 Lastly, I discovered how to troubleshoot any programming issues by researching solutions online, such as using Stack Overflow, in addition to referring to the official Apple documentation.
-What I enjoyed most about this app was learning how to play songs on the xylophone and demonstrating my musical abilities to my loved ones and friends!
+What I enjoyed most about this app was learning how to play songs on the xylophone and demonstrating my musical abilities to my loved ones and friends.
+Thank you for taking the time to cehck out this project and I hope you enjoy!

  # Installation & How to Run Repo